IntelLabs/t2sp/README.md

 T2SP is available under a permissive license, the [BSD+Patent license](./LICENSE.md).

 Currently, we support only Intel FPGAs and GPUs.
-We assume your device is local to you, or within Intel DevCloud, and the operating system is Linux.
+We assume your device is local to you, or within Intel DevCloud, and the operating system is Linux (We have tried Ubuntu 18.04 and CentOS 7.9, but our system is not really tied to any specific Linux system or version).
 Other platforms might also work, but are not tested.

 # [DevCloud] Open an account (once)